Cover image of "Sovereign," the fourth Matthew Shardlake mystery

 For Sansom’s obituary in the Guardian, see “CJ Sansom, author of the Shardlake novels, dies aged 71” (April 29, 2024).

-Previously, I reviewed the first two books in C. J. Sansom’s Matthew Shardlake series as well as his superb alternate history:
+I’ve also reviewed four other books in C. J. Sansom’s Matthew Shardlake series as well as his superb alternate history:

 Under the headline “Highly intelligent entertainment,” Kirkus Reviews does a terrific job of describing this novel.